 Dragonfly, model 1462 (shade) Lamp

-This is a lamp.
+This is a Lamp.
 It was designed by Clara Driscoll and the design director was Louis Comfort Tiffany and produced by Tiffany Studios.
-It is dated 1900–10 and we acquired it in 1977.
+We acquired it in 1977.
 Its medium is stained glass, lead, cut brass, gilt bronze.
 It is a part of the Product Design and Decorative Arts department.

 This lamp, given to the collection by Andrew and Louise Carnegie’s only child, Margaret Carnegie Miller, was used in the family’s Skibo Castle in Scotland.
 The shade of oversized dragonflies, one of Tiffany’s most popular motifs, was designed by Clara Driscoll, head of the Women’s Glass Cutting Department.
 The lamp has always been wired for electricity, a technology Carnegie eagerly embraced.